 GW provides income protection programs, such as short-term and long-term disability, for eligible employees should they experience an illness or injury.
 Note that neither STD nor LTD are job-protected leave programs.
 Please visit the Benefits website for further information on disability programs.

-Upon separation from the university (for any reason), employees are never paid for unused accrued sick time.
-Please see the "Leaving the University" section of this guide for details.
+Upon separation from the university (for any reason), employees are never paid for accrued (but unused) sick time.

 Returning to GW?